 Orysia Dawydiak is a writer, naturalist, cynophile and avid cinephile.
 She has served on various boards and committees over the years including The Writers’ Union of Canada and President of the PEI Writers’ Guild.
 In 2014, she was awarded the Distinguished Contribution to the Literary Arts on PEI.
 Orysia has a BSc from the University of Western Ontario and a MSc from Kansas State University.
 Her volunteer and community work is primarily in support of literary and theatre activities.
 She has lived on PEI for 30 years and recently retired from the Atlantic Veterinary College.
 Orysia has a keen interest in film and has supported City Cinema since its inception in addition to serving on the Charlottetown Film Society board, she is responsible for membership records.

 Chris White is a Crown Attorney for the province of Prince Edward Island where he is primarily responsible for the prosecution of criminal offences at various levels of court.
 He previously worked with Stewart McKelvey practicing in the areas of criminal, family, insurance litigation, and real estate transactions.
-In this role, among other things, he is responsible for transfers of real property and advising clients as to their legal rights and responsibilities.
 Chris graduated from St. Mary’s University in 2008 and from Schulich School of Law at Dalhousie University in 2012.
 His community involvement in Prince Edward Island includes his dedication to teaching and coaching Brazilian Jiu Jitsu, an art in which he holds a black belt.
 He is an avid film buff and has loved City Cinema since completing his articles in 2013.
 Through his connections to the legal community he has been privileged to assist in the negotiations on the purchase of City Cinema.